orobardet/3DPTools/doc/en/configuration.md

 The main configuration block is `accounts`.

-- `recovery` Configure the account recovy feature ("I forgot my password")
+- `recovery` Configure the account recovery feature ("I forgot my password")
   - `ttl` (int) In hours.
 Number of hours after which the account recovery request will expire.
-  - `tokenLength` (int) Lneght in byte of the random unique recovery token generated for the recovery (will be used in the link sent to the user to recover his account).
+  - `tokenLength` (int) Lenght in byte of the random unique recovery token generated for the recovery (will be used in the link sent to the user to recover his account).

 ## Filaments